 - The Poster Prize Icon must be included on the poster, such that its printed size is 3 inches (7.5 cm) in diameter.
 Download the prize icon here.

-- The title (matching that of the accepted abstract) must be included and should be situated high up on the poster so that it can be read 15-20 feet away.
+- The title (similar to that of the accepted abstract) must be included and should be situated high up on the poster so that it can be read 15-20 feet away.

 - Author(s) and affiliation(s) must be included, ideally below the title.